open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 - Defence (Def): The model's armour or ability to negate attacks.
 - Toughness (Tgh): How much damage the model can take for each of it's hit points.
 - Hit Points (HP): How much damage the model can take before being destroyed.

-#### Command Points and Hit Points

-During a game you will place a d6 next to each of your units to show how many Command Points they have remaining this round, refreshed at the start of each new round.
-You also use a d6 to show how many hit points a unit has remaining after they take damage.
-It is important to use different colour dice to represent each of these and to ensure that these will not be mixed up with your opponents dice or those you use to make rolls.

-It is best to use a red or warm colour for hit points and a blue or cold colour dice for command points.

 #### Special Rules